ContentSquare/chproxy/README.md

       # See https://godoc.org/golang.org/x/crypto/acme/autocert#HostPolicy
       allowed_hosts: ["example.com"]

-  # Access to `/metrics` endpoint may be limited in this section.
   # Metrics in prometheus format are exposed on the `/metrics` path.
+  # Access to `/metrics` endpoint may be restricted in this section.
+  # By default access to `/metrics` is unrestricted.
   metrics:
     allowed_networks: ["office"]

-# This section contains configs for input users.
+# Configs for input users.
 users:
     # Name and password are used to authorize access via BasicAuth or
     # via `user`/`password` query params.
+    # Password is optional.
+By default empty password is used.
   - name: "web"
     password: "****"

     # Requests from the user are routed to this cluster.
     to_cluster: "first cluster"

-    # Input user is substituted by the given output user in `to_cluster`
+    # Input user is substituted by the given output user from `to_cluster`
     # before proxying the request.
     to_user: "web"

     # Whether to deny input requests over HTTP.
     deny_http: true

-    # Limit of requests per minute for the given input user.
+    # Requests per minute limit for the given input user.
     requests_per_minute: 4

   - name: "default"